-GLNVC is a collaboration between François Beausoleil, Irene Bowers and Lisa Gottlieb, who are deeply invested in sharing skills for authentic connection, conflict resolution, improved understanding of different points of view, and finding ways to work together using practical problem-solving tools that support individuals, families, co-workers, communities and businesses so that everyone's needs are valued, by utilizing the protocols and consciousness of Nonviolent Communication.
+GLNVC was created by Lisa Gottlieb, François Beausoleil and Irene Bowers.They are deeply invested in sharing skills for authentic connection, conflict resolution, improved understanding of different points of view, and finding ways to work together using practical problem-solving tools that support individuals, families, co-workers, communities and businesses so that everyone's needs are valued, by utilizing the protocols and consciousness of Nonviolent Communication.

 History of NVC

 Nonviolent Communication, sometimes referred to as Compassionate Communication, was created by Dr. Marshall Rosenberg, a clinical psychologist, who studied Humanistic Psychology along with Buddhist principals and conflict resolution.
 He was profoundly impacted by the 1948 race riots in Detroit, MI, where his family had recently relocated when he was a teenager.
 His desire for peace, equality, and respect for all led him to found the Center for Nonviolent Communication, which now has over 500 certified trainers and facilitators in over 65 countries around the world.

 Rosenberg was a student of the psychologist Carl Rogers, who is known for his person-centered approach to counseling with the philosophy of “unconditional positive regard” for clients, which dramatically changed mental health fields.

 Rosenberg's study of Buddhism led him to embrace the concept of nonviolence as a way to describe living life free of unhelpful judgments, and instead of looking for who is wrong or who is to blame, the focus is on empathy, compassion, and the belief that all humans have the capacity to understand each other, work together to solve problems, increase affiliation and connection, and create a world where everyone’s needs are valued, and everyone belongs.